klinecharts/KLineChart/docs/en-US/api/instance/applyNewData.md

 ### Parameters {#parameters}
 - `dataList` K-line data array, the sub-item format refers to [data](/en-US/guide/data-source).
+- `more` Whether there is more, affecting the triggering of [setLoadMoreDataCallback](/en-US/api/instance/setLoadMoreDataCallback).
+  - `backward` Whether it can load backward.
+  - `forward` Whether it can load forward.

 ### Returns {#returns}
 `applyNewData` returns `undefined` .